s1r0n/Dr.S/_publications/1999-electronic-journals-and-the-transformation-of-scholarly-communication.md

 ---
-title: "Electronic Journals and the Transformation of Scholarly
+title: Electronic Journals and the Transformation of Scholarly
-Communication: Constraints and Technical Possibilities"
+Communication: Constraints and Technical Possibilities
 collection: publications
 category: manuscripts
 permalink: 1999-electronic-journals